Jon Gosselin Grabs 'Bday Breakfast' with Hannah on Sextuplets' 14th Birthday: 'Daddy Loves You'

 Jon Gosselin is celebrating his sextuplets’ big day.

-On Thursday, the former TLC star shared two posts in honor of Aaden, Alexis, Collin, Hannah, Leah and Joel’s 14th birthday.
+On Thursday, the former TLC star shared three posts in honor of Aaden, Alexis, Collin, Hannah, Leah and Joel’s 14th birthday.

 “Happy Birthday Hannah!!!
 14 already,” he captioned a photo of the father-daughter duo at a local bakery in his hometown of Wyomissing, Pennsylvania.
 “Bday breakfast with my daughter before the bus stop!!!”